ncatlab/nlab-content/pages/2/4/2/6/6242/content.md

 ### Birkhoff-von Neumann quantum logic

-It is based on the setting the [[Hilbert lattice]] (of closed suspaces of a Hilbert space) to represent the set of propositions of quantum system.
+[Birkhoff & von Neumann 1936](#BirkhoffvonNeumann36) is based on the setting the [[Hilbert lattice]] (of closed suspaces of a Hilbert space) to represent the set of propositions of quantum system.

 ...